Jbleezy/BO1-Reimagined/README.md

 * Fix textures getting changed when getting sprayed with flamethrower attachment
 * Optimize Gersch Device code
 * Optimize zombies in barrier and traversing barrier code
+* Make it so switching to weapon powerup doesn't take fast switch perk into account
+* Verruckt: replace one of the Double Barrel wall buys with sawed off Double Barrel?

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)